 Cairns is the gateway to Queensland’s tropical north, and renowned for its sultry climate and laid back ambience.
 The city used to be popular with visitors who came in search of gold, but now they visit to discover something even more precious: the Great Barrier Reef.
 The unmissable coral reef is easily accessible via boat trips from the city.

-The focal point of Cairns itself is the Esplanade, a two kilometre boulevard along the shore with cafés, bars, piazzas, fine historic buildings and a swimming lagoon that makes up for the lack of beach.
-The Tanks Art Centre and nearby Flecker Botanical Gardens are worth uncovering, while the Tjapukai Aboriginal Cultural Park recounts stories of indigenous Aboriginal and Torres Strait people through music and dance.
+The focal point of Cairns itself is the 2km-long Esplanade, with its cafés, bars, piazzas, fine historic buildings and swimming lagoon.
+[ReadMoreMob] The Tanks Art Centre and nearby Flecker Botanical Gardens are worth uncovering, while the Tjapukai Aboriginal Cultural Park recounts stories of indigenous Aboriginal and Torres Strait people through music and dance.

 Cairns is also home to the beautiful Wet Tropics Rainforest.
 The best way to see this natural wonder is to take the Kuranda Scenic Railway north from the city, passing over bridges and through tunnels carved from the cliff-face and to the village of Kuranda.
 From there, the 7.5km Skyrail Rainforest Cableway offers a ride above the rainforest canopy in glass-sided gondolas.

 One of the Seven Natural Wonders of the World, the Great Barrier Reef boasts 400 coral varieties, 1,500 species of fish and 900 islands, spanning over 2,600 kilometres.
 Snorkelling is one of the best ways to experience this incredible spectacle of nature.

 Australia’s indigenous culture is one of the oldest in the world.
 Experiencing ancient Aboriginal traditions, from watching a dance performance to playing the didgeridoo, is a great way to learn more about this fascinating and diverse heritage.

 Cruises to Cairns